-Vitamin D is an essential vitamin for everyone, to help develop and maintain healthy bones, teeth and muscles.
+Vitamin D is an essential vitamin for everyone.
+It is important for bone and muscle health and may also have a role in the body's immune response to respiratory viruses.
 Babies and young children who don't get enough vitamin D before they are born or in their early lives, can be at risk of developing rickets, which causes weak and badly formed bones.